This article was contributed by our friend Dr. Brooke Kalanick

 There is excessive sebum (aka oil) production.
 This is due to excess testosterone, typically from insulin issues or poor hormone metabolism (i.e. gallbladder sluggishness, slow digestion or improper hormone metabolism in the liver).

 Bacteria grow and infect the pore.
 With the pore now blocked and sealed up with dead skin and oil, this is a very happy little home for bacteria.
 That bacteria is Propionibacterium acnes which normally lives on skin’s surface without issue but once it outside air is kept out, we have an anaerobic (without oxygen) situation in the pore for that bacteria thrive.

 Finally, inflammation occurs in the blocked pore and surrounding skin tissue.
 Locally, the hormones of the immune system (called cytokines) start an inflammatory reaction under your skin’s surface.
 Now you’ve got the red, swollen, possibly warm to the touch, perhaps even painful pimples, pustules and cysts.
 Note: pressure and squeezing of these type of blemishes will leak this inflammatory mess into the surrounding tissue spreading the infection and inflammation, so no hands baby!
-(More on better blemish care here, if you didn’t grab it above.)

 How Diet Affects These 4 Steps